Survivor (film): Cast

-Regé-Jean Page, Antonia Thomas, Jing Lusi and Sean Teale play Kate’s colleagues in the visa team: Robert Purvell, Naomi Rosenbaum, Joyce Su and Alvin Murdock.
-Sonya Cassidy appears as Anderson’s right hand, Helen.
+Regé-Jean Page, Antonia Thomas, Jing Lusi and Sean Teale play Kate's colleagues in the visa team: Robert Purvell, Naomi Rosenbaum, Joyce Su and Alvin Murdock.
+Sonya Cassidy appears as Anderson's right hand, Helen.

-Paddy Wallace and Parker Sawyers play Johnny Talbot and Ray, two US soldiers in the film’s opening scene.
+Paddy Wallace and Parker Sawyers play Johnny Talbot and Ray, two US soldiers in the film's opening scene, while Ben Starr appears as a sniper.

 Production

 The principal photography of the film Survivor began on January 20, 2014 in London.
 Shooting took place in London for five weeks before production moved to Sofia, Bulgaria for three weeks.
 Emma Thompson was cast and appeared in promotional material for the film, but she pulled out at the last minute.

 Cinema and home media release

 Alchemy acquired the United States distribution rights to the film on March 20, 2015.
 The film was given a limited release and a video on demand release in the United States on May 29, 2015.
 Lionsgate released the film in the United Kingdom on June 5, 2015.

 Survivor was released on DVD and Blu-ray in the US on June 23, 2015, and was released in Canada and other countries on July 7, 2015.